Using Notes in Wispr Flow for iOS

 Limitations and notes

-• Accounts with data restrictions — including HIPAA BAA-signed accounts and accounts with Privacy Mode turned on — have AI summaries and Spotlight indexing disabled.
-These restrictions cannot be changed by individual users when enforced by an organization administrator.
+Accounts with data restrictions — HIPAA BAA-signed accounts and accounts with Privacy Mode on — have AI summaries and Spotlight indexing disabled.
+When an organization administrator enforces these restrictions, individual users cannot change them.

-• HIPAA BAA-signed accounts can create and use Notes, but notes are stored locally only and do not sync across devices.
-Pull-to-refresh and the manual sync button remain visible but have no effect for these accounts.
+On HIPAA BAA-signed accounts, notes are stored locally only and do not sync.
+Pull-to-refresh and the manual sync button remain visible but have no effect.

-• Lock Screen widgets require iOS 16 or later.
-Control Center customization requires iOS 18 or later.
+The Lock Screen widget, Control Center controls, and Live Activity require iOS 18.3 or later.
 The Action Button is available on iPhone 15 Pro/Pro Max, all iPhone 16 models, and all iPhone 17 models (including iPhone Air).

-• Spotlight indexes note titles and a portion of each note's content, so longer notes may not be fully searchable via Spotlight.
+Spotlight indexes note titles and a portion of each note's content, so longer notes may not be fully searchable.
+Indexing updates can take a few moments to reflect new or edited notes.

-• Scratchpad integration between iOS and Mac (recent notes dropdown, new note button) is available on Mac only.
-The Scratchpad button in the Flow Bar is opt-in — enable it via the Add to Flow Bar toggle in Settings on Mac.
+Scratchpad integration with your iOS notes (recent notes dropdown, new note button) is available on Mac only.
+The Flow Bar button is opt-in via the Add to Flow Bar toggle in Settings on Mac.

 Still need help?